daveshap/maragi_sensor_video/README.md

 ![maragi]

 You can roughly consider there to be at least three layers to the MARAGI design.
 These layers are based upon abstraction from interaction with the physical world.
-The layer of highest abstraction includes things like executive planning.
+The layer of highest abstraction includes things like executive planning and moral imperatives.
 The lowest layers of abstraction include things like motor controls and taking sensory input.

 ### Extensible